Jaharmi/archive_osx_installer_app/README.md

 __A note on free disk space:__ as described above, if you import the Hazel rule, you will want enough free disk space on your particular system to comfortably make a copy and a disk image — a process which itself has disk space requirements — of that copy of each OS X Install application in your /Applications folder.

 __A note on the destination folder:__ I chose /Users/Shared on something of a whim.
 Afaik, I can only pass one parameter to the script from Hazel.
 You can move your disk images from that location, perhaps with another Hazel rule, if you so choose.

+__A note on interactive operation:__ You can run the script from the command line, giving it the path to an OS X Install app anywhere else, to archive that installer.
+This allows you to catch up on archiving your older installers without having to move them into /Applications one at a time to trigger the Hazel rule.

 Installation